Dhaba style dal tadka or restaurant style dal tadka is so delicious and easy to make at home.

 - Once the dal is lightly fried, add the spice powders - turmeric powder, red chili powder, coriander powder, cumin seeds powder, kasoori methi and garam masala powder to the pan and mix everything well.

 - Also add the water and mix everything well, once the mixture is about to boil, cover and cook in low heat for another 3 to 4 minutes.

 - Open the pan, mix everything well and see if there is enough salt.
 If the salt is less, you may add as needed and mix well with the dish.
-Now we can prepare the seasoning for the dish (if you do not wish to prepare the seasoning separately, make sure to add the ghee and red chilies while you saute the onions).
+Now we can prepare the seasoning for the dish (if you do not wish to prepare the seasoning separately, make sure to add the ghee and broken dried red chilies while you saute the onions).
 In case needed, you may add a little more water and mix well for more liquid like consistency.